adam-from-meiro/handbook/stateFMLA.md

 # State Paid Family Leave Provisions

-Below are states that offer state-sponsored Paid Family Leave and in which 37signals has employees.
+Below are states that offer state-sponsored Paid Family Leave and in which Meiro has employees.
 If you work in one of the following states and contribute to these programs, you may qualify for leave.

 ## California Paid Family Leave